The different shapes of NYC’s viral croissant craze

 Introduction

 Last summer, you may recall our round-up review of the best new bakeries to hit NYC (see here).
 Fast forward a year, that bakery craze has morphed into taking croissant dough and shaping it into forms other than the typical crescent moon.
-We chronicle all the different shapes we have seen to date in this list.
+We chronicle all the different shapes we have seen to date in this list — cube, square, circle, tube, brain, flower croissants.
 Bookmark this page, as we will keep updating!

 Round wheel croissants